Anger Symptoms, Causes and Effects

 Unresolved anger issues lead to anxiety, which can have long-term effects on your life.
 Immediate effects of anxiety might include dizziness, rapid breathing, nausea, muscle pain, muscle tension, headaches, and problems with concentration and memory.
 Such symptoms can make it difficult to perform routine tasks and can add to generalized anger about life.

 Long-term anxiety can pose dangerous risks to your physical and emotional states.
 Individuals who suffer from long bouts of anxiety can be at a greater risk for strokes.
 Serious memory loss, chronic sleep disorders and relationship issues can also develop.
-Before your anger and anxiety wreak havoc with your entire life, find out what you can do to stop the cycle by calling 1-888-997-3147.
+Before your anger and anxiety wreak havoc with your entire life, find out what you can do to stop the cycle by calling 1-888-997-3147(Who Answers?).

 Is There a Test or Self-Assessment I Can Do?